 So now I’ll often make my own Thai green curry paste.

-The green colour primarily comes from the large bunch of coriander (cilantro) and the spring onions, but also from the green chillies too.
-Most shop-bought (in fact all that I’ve seen) feature green chillies at a much higher proportion than coriander.
-I swapped these round, so that I’ll always get a lovely green curry paste, even if I only add one green chilli.
+The green colour primarily comes from the large bunch of coriander (cilantro) and the spring onions, but also from the green chillies.
+Most shop-bought (in fact, all that I’ve seen) feature green chillies at a much higher proportion than coriander.
+I swapped these around, so that I’ll always get a lovely green curry paste, even if I only add one green chilli.

 The coriander gives the sauce a lovely fresh taste, and being able to alter the number of chillies (or leave them out altogether if you like!) means I can make it mild enough for the kids to enjoy (without the emergency water).